m4ttsch/omscs-notes-notes/information-security/database-security.md

 Even with de-identification, inference attacks may still be possible.

-For example, if we know that there is one junior in the class, we can still `SELECT` the tuple where the student year is “junior” to reveal information about that student.
+For example, if we know that there is one junior in the class, we can still `SELECT` the tuple where the student year is "junior" to reveal information about that student.
 We must remove or change the student year column to **anonymize** this student.

 In addition to de-identification and anonymization, we can use **generalization**.
-For example, we might generalize the data in the student year column to say either “upperclassmen” or “underclassmen” instead of revealing the exact year.
+For example, we might generalize the data in the student year column to say either "upperclassmen" or "underclassmen" instead of revealing the exact year.

 This still may not be sufficient to defend against inference attacks if the data is not diverse enough.